Program Director: Vijay Ramu, MD, FACC

 Family practice residents also seek educational experience in the Cardiology division.
 They have an elective rotation in their internship and have an option of a selective rotation to have more ambulatory exposure in cardiology.

-The Division of Cardiology inaugurated its fellowship program in 1981, and has grown steadily over the past decade to become a three-year fully accredited program.
-Two candidates are selected each year.
-Two major medical facilities provide the base for the training program: The James H. Quillen Veterans Affairs Hospital and
+The Division of Cardiology inaugurated its fellowship program in 1981, and has grown steadily over the past decade to become a three-year fully accredited program with a total of nine fellowship positions.

 To view a list of all current fellows: click here